-For the second part of the activity, the trainer is to ask the participant to refer to the form in the learner handbook, and ask them to think about the following 3 things and to complete the form accordingly:
+For the second part of the activity, the Trainer must ask learners to refer to the form in the learner handbook, and ask them to think about the following 3 things, and to complete the form accordingly:

-- List all the activities identified in the time use survey. - Indicate the profile of people performing this activity: gender and age. - Indicate the resources used technology, tools, animals, etc. - Indicate the skills and knowledge, necessary to achieve this activity.
+- 1. List all the activities identified in the time use survey - 2.
+Indicate the profile of people performing this activity: gender and age - 3.
+Indicate the resources used -technology, tools, animals, - 4.
+Indicate the skills and knowledge, necessary to achieve this activity

-After 20 minutes, the Facilitator/Trainer is to create a discussion by asking the following questions which are in the Learner Book:
+After 20 minutes, the Facilitator/Trainer is to create a discussion by asking the following questions which are in the Learner's Workbook.

-• What does the activity tell you about the different roles in the community?
+What does the activity tell you about the different roles in the community?

-- What would be some of the things that would stop men from helping women and vice versa? - How can communities be more inclusive or share roles more equally?
+What would be some of the things that would stop men from helping women and vice versa?